-So in the middle of summer when the temperatures are high, and the fishing become slow free flowing rivers due to high water temperatures.
+So in the middle of summer when the temperatures are high, the fishing becomes slow free flowing rivers due to high water temperatures.
 Spring Creeks can still provide quality fishing.

-What does that mean.
+What does that mean?
 Even in cold winter weather, the trout are likely to be more active in Spring Creeks.
-We all know trout suffer when water gets too warm, what is less well known that they slow down when the water gets too cold.
+We all know trout suffer when water gets too warm, what is less well known is that trout feed less when the water gets too cold.
 That means, on cold days trout living in spring creeks can be easier to catch.

 3) Spring creeks are deceptively deep